Lithgow Floodplain Management

 Flood Development Controls

 All land at or below the flood planning level will be subject to flood development controls.
-These are specified in Clause 7.2 of the Lithgow Local Environmental Plan 2014 and will eventually be more detailed in a comprehensive development control plan.
+These are specified in Clause 5.21 of the Lithgow Local Environmental Plan 2014 and will eventually be more detailed in a future update to Council’s development control plan.

 What are the flood related development controls – Lithgow Local Environmental Plan 2014?